kuangxu/rinse-me-gently/README.md

+# Rince Me Gently

-# LLM Fine-Tuning Demo - Setup Guide
+## LLM Fine-Tuning Demo - Setup Guide

 A focused demonstration of fine-tuning language models using LoRA (Low-Rank Adaptation).
 This project provides a clean, simplified interface for training and testing language models, specifically optimized for Shakespeare text generation.